bedops/bedops/docs/content/reference/file-management/conversion/vcf2bed.rst

 +---------------------------+---------------------+---------------+

 When using ``--deletions``, the stop value of the BED output is determined by the length difference between ALT and REF alleles.
 Use of ``--insertions`` or ``--snvs`` yields a one-base BED element.

+If the ALT field contains more than one allele, multiple BED records will be printed.
+Use the ``--do-not-split-alt-allele`` option if you only want one BED record per variant call.

 The "meta-information" (starting with ``##``) and "header" lines (starting with ``#``) are discarded, unless the ``--keep-headers`` options is specified.